 All school staff need to be aware of their responsibility to raise any concerns they have about a child as early as possible in order to prevent the situation worsening.
-This may present as a change in a child's behaviour, appearance or from a conversation with the family about home conditions, financial difficulties, speech and language, toileting issues etc. Where this concern does not identify a Safeguarding issue but could lead to more serious concerns if left, staff need to follow the procedures set out in the Team around the Family (TAF) guidance to fulfil their duties at level 2 and 3 on the Continuum of Need.
+This may present as a change in a child's behaviour, appearance or from a conversation with the family about home conditions, financial difficulties, speech and language, toileting issues etc. Where this concern does not identify a Safeguarding issue but could lead to more serious concerns if left, staff need to follow the procedures set out in the Team around the Family (TAF) guidance to fulfil their duties at Universal Plus and Partnership Plus on the Continuum of Need.
 This may involve signposting to or involving more appropriate agencies for support and may involve the school to or sometimes acting as Lead Person on a child's TAF.
-In the event of complex needs, a referral to the Early Support Access team should be made.
-The TAF adviser can be contacted in case of query.
+In the event of complex needs, a referral to Integrated Access and Referral Team (I-ART) for support from the Early Help and Prevention service should be made.